-There are costs associated with Government Funded Consumer Directed Care Home Care Packages that are not charged with privately paid care and consumers with a Home Care Package need to understand them.
+There are costs associated with Government Funded Consumer Directed Care Home Care Packages that are not charged with privately paid care, which consumers with a Home Care Package need to understand.
 Discover here the true costs of Consumer Directed Government Subsidised Home Care Packages.

 There are 3 types of fees payable for a Government Subsidised Funded Home Care Package: